Xewdy444/Netgrave/README.md

 # Netgrave
 A tool for retrieving login credentials from Netwave IP cameras using a memory dump vulnerability (CVE-2018-17240).
 This project was inspired by [expcamera](https://github.com/vanpersiexp/expcamera) and offers performance and efficiency improvements.
 This tool works for all platforms as it does not use any Linux CLI tools through shell commands like expcamera does.

+## CVE-2018-17240
+Some Netwave IP Cameras have a publicly exposed `//proc/kcore` path that allows unauthenticated users to retrieve the memory dump of the device.
+On Linux systems, `/proc/kcore` mirrors the physical memory of the system, allowing access to its contents for analysis.

+---

+This tool will first attempt to find the device ID in the memory dump.
+Once this has been found, it likely means that the credentials are nearby and will begin searching for them.

 ## Host Retrieval Options
 This tool supports three different ways of retrieving hosts to check for the vulnerability.
 The hosts should be in the `ip:port` format.